Hindko: Social setting

 There is no generic name for the speakers of Hindko because they belong to diverse ethnic groups and tend to identify themselves by the larger families or castes.
 However, the Hindko-speaking community belonging to the Hazara Division of Khyber Pakhtunkhwa is sometimes recognised collectively as Hazarewal, while the urban settlers in the cities of Peshawar and Kohat are simply known as Pishoris and Kohatis, respectively.
 A large number of Hindko speakers in the Hazara Division are Pashtuns.
 Some of those speak Hindko as their mother tongue while others as a second language.
-These include the Tahirkhelis, Swatis, Yusufzais, Jadoons and Tareens.
-The other Hindko speakers include the Sayyids, Awans, Mughals, Tanolis, Turks, Qureshis and Gujjars.
+The Hindko speaking communities in Hazara include Tahirkhelis, Swatis, Yusufzais, Jadoons, Tareens, Sayyids, Awans, Mughals, Tanolis, Turks, Qureshis and Gujars.

 The most common second language for Hindko-speakers in Pakistan is Urdu and the second most common one is Pashto.
 In most Hindko-speaking areas, speakers of Pashto live in the same or neighbouring communities (although this is less true in Abbottabad and Kaghan Valley).
 The relationship between Hindko and its neighbours is not one of stable bilingualism.
-In terms of domains of use and number of speakers, Hindko is dominant and growing in the north-east; in Hazara for example, it is displacing Pashto as the language in use among the Swati Pathans, and in the Neelam Valley of Azad Jammu & Kashmir it is gaining ground at the expense of the minority languages like Kashmiri.
+In terms of domains of use and number of speakers, Hindko is dominant and growing in the north-east; in Hazara for example, it is displacing Pashto as the language in use among the Swati Pathans, and in the Neelam Valley of Azad Jammu and Kashmir it is gaining ground at the expense of the minority languages like Kashmiri.
 In the cities of Kohat and Peshawar, on the other hand, it is Hindko that is in a weaker position.
-With the exodus of the Hindko-speaking Hindus and Sikhs after Partitition and the consequent influx of Pashtuns into the vacated areas of the urban economy, there have been signs of a shift towards Pashto.
+With the exodus of the Hindko-speaking Hindus and Sikhs after the partition and the consequent influx of Pashtuns into the vacated areas of the urban economy, there have been signs of a shift towards Pashto.